githubfrostpixel/ai-agents-rules-and-guides/RULES.md

 - When in plan mode always output the full updated plan in every response.

+## Debugging rule

+- Reflect on 5-7 different possible sources of the problem, distill those down to 1-2 most likely sources, and then add logs to validate your assumptions before we move onto implementing the actual code fix.
+- Work on the cause not the symtom.

 ## Answering rule

 Before answering, work through this step-by-step: